-We re-use much of Paradyn's code generation facilities for generating SPARC instrumentation code for Java AP methods.
-SPARC instrumentation code can be used to instrument Java byte-codes if we define do\baseTramp to be a native method.
+We re-use much of Paradyn's code generation facilities for generating SPARC instrumentation code to generate instrumentation code for Java AP methods.
+SPARC instrumentation code can be used to instrument Java byte-codes if we define do_baseTramp to be a native method.
 Java's native method facility is a mechanism through which routines written in C or C++ can be called by Java byte-codes.
-The C code for do\baseTramp is complied into a shared library, and a Java BaseTramp class is created that declares do\baseTramp to be a static native method function.
+The C code for do_baseTramp is complied into a shared library, and a Java BaseTramp class is created that declares do_baseTramp to be a static native method function.
 When this class is compiled, the Java compiler generates byte-code stub procedures for the native method that can be called by other byte-code to trigger the VM to load and execute the native code in the shared library.

-The C implementation of the do\baseTramp routine contains a vector of function pointers that call SPARC instrumentation code.
+The C implementation of the do_baseTramp routine contains a vector of function pointers that call SPARC instrumentation code.
 The id argument is an index into the vector to call the instrumentation code.
-The do\baseTramp method will return to the calling method via the native method interface.
+The do_baseTramp method will return to the calling method via the native method interface.

-To get the Java VM to execute the do\baseTramp method, first Paradyn-J has to get the VM to load the BaseTramp class file.
+To get the Java VM to execute the do_baseTramp method, first Paradyn-J has to get the VM has to load the BaseTramp class file.
 One way to do this is to add instrumentation to the VM that will call its load routines to explicitly load the BaseTramp class.
-An alternative is to find the main method and, before it is executed, instrument it to include a call to a BaseTramp method function.
+Another alternative is to find the main method and, before it is executed, instrument it to include a call to a BaseTramp method function.
 This will trigger the VM to load the BaseTramp class at the point when the function is called.
 The first option is better because Paradyn-J has control over when the BaseTramp class has been loaded and, as a result, knows when byte-code instrumentation can be inserted.
-However, in our current implementation, we use an approach similar to the second option.
-We get the application to load the BaseTramp class by modifying the application's source code; a call to a BaseTramp method is added to the application's main method.
+In our current implementation, we get the application to load the BaseTramp class by modifying the application's source code; a call to a BaseTramp method is added to the application's main method.
 As a result, we have to re-compile one AP class (the source file that contains the method main).
 Paradyn-J can be implemented to get rid of this extra compiling step; the current version is a simplification for our prototype implementation.

 Instrumentation type tags associated with AP and VM resources are used to determine if generated SPARC instrumentation code should be inserted into Java method byte-codes using Transformational Instrumentation or should be inserted into Java VM code using Dynamic Instrumentation.
-For example, to measure the amount of object creation overhead associated with objects created in AP method foo, some SPARC instrumentation code has to be called from instrumentation points in AP method foo, and some SPARC instrumentation code has to be inserted into VM code that performs object creation.
 The tag types may also be required to generate different instrumentation code.
 For example, return values for SPARC routines are stored in a register, and return values for Java methods are pushed onto the method's operand stack.
 Instrumentation code that gets the return value from a Java method will differ from instrumentation code that gets the return value from a SPARC function.
 In this case, the type tag can be used to generate the correct code.